Dalit Women In India Are Facing A Sexual Violence Epidemic — & Fighting Back

 “One of the biggest challenges in cases of sexual violence is that survivors or the families are pressured into compromises with the accused.
 Community and social pressure plays a major role in impeding access to justice in such cases,” Manisha Mashaal, founder of Swabhiman Society, said.
 “Another issue is the lack of quality and effective systems in place to provide the survivors of violence and their families with immediate social, legal and mental health support along with proper and timely rehabilitation.”

-It’s why Dalits are organizing themselves and resisting, through groups like Dalit Women Fight, Dalit Human Rights Defenders Network, and Munusamy’s Mapping Caste Atrocities project.
-Their aim is to end caste-based discrimination and dismantle Brahmanical patriarchy and, in recent times, there has been a growing culture of resistance and organizing by Dalit women.
+It’s why Dalits are organising themselves and resisting, through groups like Dalit Women Fight, Dalit Human Rights Defenders Network, and Munusamy’s Mapping Caste Atrocities project.
+Their aim is to end caste-based discrimination and dismantle Brahmanical patriarchy and, in recent times, there has been a growing culture of resistance and organising by Dalit women.

 “Dalit women and girls are getting aware about their rights, about the laws which are there to protect them," Manjula Pradeep, Campaign Director at Dalit Human Rights Defenders Network and Founder of WAYVE Foundation, told Refinery29.
 "Many Dalit women who are survivors of sexual violence are transforming themselves as Human Rights Defenders.
 They are becoming lawyers and supporting other Dalit women and girls who have survived sexual violence to get protection, to access justice, and to live with dignity."